Haight Stang, LLC successfully helps the injured recover compensation they deserve.

 Have You Suffered an Injury at Work?

-Workers' compensation in the Kansas City metro is not a straightforward filing exercise.
-The metro straddles two states with materially different statutes — Missouri's RSMo Chapter 287 and Kansas's K.S.A.
-44-501 et seq. — and the answer to "which state's law applies to your claim" affects your benefits ceiling, your timeline, and who decides your case.
-Haight Stang handles claims on both sides of the state line, including disputes before Missouri Administrative Law Judges and the Missouri Labor and Industrial Relations Commission (LIRC) on appeal.
+Workers’ compensation in the Kansas City metro isn’t a simple filing exercise.
+The metro straddles two states with materially different statutes: Missouri’s RSMo Chapter 287 and Kansas’s K.S.A.
+44-501 et seq.
+The answer to “which state’s law applies to your claim” affects your benefits, your timeline, and who decides your case.
+Haight Stang handles work-related accident claims on both sides of the state line, including disputes before Missouri Administrative Law Judges and the Missouri Labor and Industrial Relations Commission (LIRC) on appeal.

 Why Jurisdiction Matters Before Anything Else

 Most injured workers in the Kansas City area assume the claim goes where the injury happened.
-That's often true, but not always.
-Under Missouri's traveling employee doctrine, workers who cross state lines for job duties may have a viable Missouri claim even if the injury occurred in Kansas.
-Missouri's workers' comp definition of compensable injury under RSMo § 287.020 requires that the accident "arise out of and in the course of employment" — a phrase that has been interpreted narrowly since the 2005 amendments to Chapter 287 restricted benefits and raised the burden of proof.
+That’s often true, but not always.
+Under Missouri’s traveling employee doctrine, workers who cross state lines for job duties may have a viable Missouri claim even if the injury occurred in Kansas.
+Missouri’s workers’ comp definition of compensable injury under RSMo § 287.020 requires that the accident “arise out of and in the course of employment,” a phrase interpreted narrowly since the 2005 amendments to Chapter 287 restricted benefits and raised the burden of proof.

-Kansas operates under a separate framework.
 K.S.A.
 44-501(b) defines compensable injuries differently and provides a distinct schedule for permanent partial disability.
-Johnson County claims go through the Kansas Division of Workers Compensation; Jackson County claims go through Missouri's Division of Workers' Compensation in Kansas City.
+Johnson County claims go through the Kansas Division of Workers Compensation.
+Jackson County claims go through Missouri’s Division of Workers’ Compensation in Kansas City.
 The insurance carriers, the defense attorneys, and the administrative judges are different pools in each state.
-Knowing how each system operates — procedurally and strategically — is the starting point for maximizing benefits.
+Knowing how each system operates, both procedurally and strategically, is the starting point for pursuing available benefits.
+As job accident lawyers who have appeared on both the claimant and defense sides in Kansas City-area proceedings, we know what each system’s decision-makers look for.

 Construction Accidents

-Kansas City's construction sector — driven by ongoing development along the KC Streetcar corridor, the I-70 interchange projects, and commercial builds in Overland Park and Lee's Summit — puts thousands of tradespeople in high-hazard environments daily.
-Carpenters, ironworkers, pipefitters, and heavy equipment operators working union and non-union sites face overlapping risk from subcontractor chains, general contractor coordination failures, and deferred equipment maintenance.
+Kansas City’s construction sector, driven by ongoing development along the KC Streetcar corridor, the I-70 interchange projects, and commercial builds in Overland Park and Lee’s Summit, puts thousands of tradespeople in high-hazard environments daily.
+Carpenters, ironworkers, pipefitters, and heavy equipment operators on union and non-union sites face overlapping risks from subcontractor chains, general contractor coordination failures, and deferred equipment maintenance.

-Missouri's workers' comp system covers these injuries through the employer's carrier, but construction cases carry a complication: where a subcontractor is involved, the question of statutory employer status under RSMo § 287.040 can shift liability to a general contractor whose carrier has significantly higher policy limits.
-That subrogation and statutory employer analysis is work that doesn't happen if you file a straight workers' comp claim and stop there.
+Missouri’s workers’ comp system covers these injuries through the employer’s carrier, but construction cases carry a complication: where a subcontractor is involved, the question of statutory employer status under RSMo § 287.040 can shift liability to a general contractor whose carrier has significantly higher policy limits.
+That statutory employer and subrogation analysis often doesn’t happen if you file a straight workers’ comp claim and stop there.

-OSHA violations at the worksite don't automatically create liability in workers' comp, but they create a documented record of negligence that becomes relevant if a third-party civil claim is viable — for example, when defective equipment manufactured by someone outside the employment relationship caused or contributed to the injury.
+OSHA violations at the worksite don’t automatically create liability in workers’ comp, but they create a documented record of negligence that becomes relevant if a third-party civil claim is viable.
+For example, this can matter when defective equipment manufactured by someone outside the employment relationship caused or contributed to the injury.

 Work-Related Auto Accidents

-Missouri's workers' compensation system excludes most ordinary commutes from coverage — the going-and-coming rule, rooted in RSMo § 287.020.5, generally means injuries driving to and from a fixed worksite don't qualify.
+Missouri’s workers’ compensation system excludes most ordinary commutes from coverage.
+The going-and-coming rule, codified in RSMo § 287.020.5, generally means injuries driving to and from a fixed worksite don’t qualify.
 The exceptions matter: a company vehicle on a work errand, a traveling salesperson with no fixed worksite, or a worker directed to make a detour for business purposes all fall outside the exclusion.

 When a work-related vehicle accident is covered, two parallel claims are often available.
-The workers' comp claim covers medical expenses and wage replacement regardless of fault.
-A separate civil personal injury claim against the at-fault driver can recover damages that workers' comp explicitly doesn't pay — pain and suffering, the full value of lost earning capacity, and non-economic losses.
-Missouri's comparative fault rules under RSMo § 537.765 apply to that civil claim.
-Running both claims simultaneously, without letting the workers' comp carrier's subrogation rights erode the civil recovery, requires coordinated handling.
+The workers’ comp claim covers medical expenses and wage replacement regardless of fault.
+A separate civil personal injury claim against the at-fault driver can recover damages that workers’ comp explicitly doesn’t pay: pain and suffering, the full value of lost earning capacity, and other non-economic losses.
+Missouri follows a pure comparative fault system, meaning your recovery is reduced by your share of fault but isn’t barred entirely.
+Running both claims simultaneously, without letting the workers’ comp carrier’s subrogation rights erode the civil recovery, requires coordinated handling.

 Two issues regularly arise in these cases.
-First, the employer's carrier will often arrange an Independent Medical Examination (IME) with a physician of their choosing.
-Missouri ALJs are experienced with carrier IME practices, and the credibility of the treating physician's opinion versus the IME opinion is a recurring issue at hearings in Jackson County.
-Second, permanent partial disability ratings in Missouri are calculated under the AMA Guides to the Evaluation of Permanent Impairment — the specific edition and application method affects the benefit amount directly.
+First, the employer’s carrier will often arrange an Independent Medical Examination (IME) with a physician of its choosing.
+Missouri ALJs are familiar with carrier IME practices, and the credibility of the treating physician’s opinion versus the IME opinion is a recurring issue at hearings in Jackson County.
+Second, permanent partial disability (PPD) ratings in Missouri are calculated under the AMA Guides to the Evaluation of Permanent Impairment.
+The specific edition and application method directly affect the benefit amount.

 Any change in symptoms between the initial report and the hearing date needs to be documented contemporaneously.
 Gaps in treatment and symptom description are the most common point of attack by defense counsel in Kansas City workers’ comp hearings.